A topic from the subject of Contributions of Famous Chemists in Chemistry.

 • Reaction rate is the change in concentration of a reactant or product over time.

-• Rate constant is a constant that is used to describe the rate of a reaction.
+• Rate constant (k) is a proportionality constant relating the rate of a reaction to the concentrations of reactants.
+It's temperature-dependent.

-• Activation energy is the energy that is required to start a reaction.
+• Activation energy (Ea) is the minimum energy required for a reaction to occur.

 Equipment and Techniques

-• Spectrophotometer: A spectrophotometer can be used to measure the concentration of a reactant or product by measuring the amount of light that is absorbed or emitted by the sample.
+• Spectrophotometer: Measures the concentration of a reactant or product by measuring light absorption or emission.

-• Gas chromatography: Gas chromatography can be used to separate and analyze the different components of a reaction mixture.
+• Gas chromatography (GC): Separates and analyzes components of a reaction mixture.

-• Mass spectrometry: Mass spectrometry can be used to identify and quantify the different components of a reaction mixture.
+• Mass spectrometry (MS): Identifies and quantifies components of a reaction mixture.

 Types of Experiments

-• Integrated rate experiments: Integrated rate experiments are used to determine the rate of a reaction over time.
+• Integrated rate experiments: Determine the reaction rate over time.

-• Temperature-dependence experiments: Temperature-dependence experiments are used to determine how the rate of a reaction changes with temperature.
+• Temperature-dependence experiments: Determine how the rate changes with temperature (Arrhenius equation).

 Data Analysis